Friday

 The Wild Hunt is a non-profit online daily news service for Pagans, Heathens, Wiccans, Witches, and Polytheists.
 The Wild Hunt has been bringing you modern Pagan news and commentary.

-This panel will discuss current affairs happening impacting the Pagan and Earth-Centered communities and how people can help.
+This panel will discuss current affairs happening impacting the Pagan, how they manage life on top of other accouontabilities in the world, and how people can help.
 CUUPS has partnered with both organizations over the years and are thrilled to have them speak on issues of our times.
+We will end with a short simple ritual to keep ourselves centered in times like these.

 6:30 – 7:30 pm Community Meal – Wilson Hall